matt-yard/CSS-Extra-Practice-1/README.md

     3. Change the color of the h2 element to be green
     4. Change the position of the h2 tag to be centered
     5. Create a container for the game
-    6. Center the game conteiner
+    6. Center the game container
     7. Create a grid of 9 boxes 3 across
     8. Create black boarders on each box
     9. Round the corners on all boxes